Sonu125691/Sonu125691/README.md

 ### 🧠 Data Scientist / AI Engineer

-I am transitioning from Economics into Artificial Intelligence through self-driven learning and consistent hands-on practice.
+Aspiring Data Science & AI Engineer with a strong foundation in Python, Machine Learning, Deep Learning, Natural Language Processing and Gen AI.
+Coming from an Economics background, I have transitioned into this field through self-learning, discipline and hands-on projects.
 I’m deeply passionate about **Natural Language Processing (NLP), Deep Learning, and LLMs**, and I love exploring how machines understand language, context, and logic.

 My learning philosophy is built on **discipline, curiosity, and continuous improvement**, and I enjoy spending long focused hours experimenting, learning, and building intelligent systems through AI.